-- Children's natural sense of wonder and curiosity about the world is encouraged and valued; - Children are encouraged and enabled to raise relevant and meaningful questions and suggestions for enquiry and be creative in their approach to exploring the answers using both first-hand experiences and secondary sources; - Children have the opportunity to engage in scientific enquiry independently and collaboratively including observations over time; pattern seeking; identifying, classifying and grouping; comparative and fair testing and research using secondary sources: - Children show determination in developing their skills of planning, prediction, observation, interpretation, questioning, fair testing, researching, collection of data, measuring and recording results, hypothesising, communication and evaluation through their practical investigations; - Progression in science skills is evident throughout the school; - Children use accurate scientific vocabulary in context; - Children are encouraged to treat the living and non-living environment with respect and sensitivity; - Children are helped to recognise and assess risks and hazards to themselves and to others when working with living things and materials and to take action to control them.
+Children's natural sense of wonder and curiosity about the world is valued.
+Children are encouraged and enabled to raise relevant and meaningful questions and suggestions for enquiry;

+- Children are creative in their approach to exploring the answers to questions to deepen their learning using both first-hand experiences and secondary sources in a supportive environment; - Children engage in scientific enquiry independently and collaboratively including observations over time; pattern seeking; identifying, classifying and grouping; comparative and fair testing and research using secondary sources, with high aspirations to achieve well; - Children show determination in developing their scientific knowledge, understanding and enquiry skills in order to meet their own potential; - Children use accurate scientific vocabulary in context; - Children are encouraged to treat the living and non-living environment with respect and sensitivity and reflect on the way people care for the planet; - Children are helped to recognise and assess risks and hazards to themselves and to others when working with living things and materials and to take action to control them.